 Explore how race and ethnicity intersect with other aspects of identity, such as gender, class, sexuality, and ability, to shape lived experiences.

-- Matching course component(s): - 4.
-Social Justice and Equity
+4. Social Justice and Equity

 Identify and evaluate movements for social justice and equity, both historically and in contemporary contexts.